NescobarAlopLop/homomorphic_lab/README.md

 ### Train your model:
-I've used scikit learn library for SVM model training, so you'll have to install the rquirements needed to run the `train.py` script
+I've used scikit learn library for SVM model training, so you'll have to install the requirements needed to run the `train.py` script
 I assume you do have python version 3 and above.
 To install python requirements for the project run:
 ```shell